Community support platform focused on clarity, trust, and action

 06 · Research approach

-Research framed around real community-facing website needs
+Research framed around real community-facing platform needs

 • What do families need to know first?